hermescenter/dontspy.eu/site/content/en/home/hero.md

 #   primary = true

 [[btn]]
-  url = "/about"
+  url = "/faces"
-  label = 'The Policy Reccomendation'
+  label = 'Try Now'

 +++

-# Ever wondered what living under AI surveillance feels like?
+# Ever wondered what living under AI surveillance in Europe would feel like?

-# Don't Spy EU allows you to run a fun & realistic simulation, so that you can experience firsthand the consequences of flawed RBI (Remote Biometric Identification) systems.
+# Don't Spy EU allows you to run a fun & realistic simulation, so that you can experience first-hand the consequences of flawed RBI (Remote Biometric Identification) systems.